-Learn how to create these concrete painted pots that were inspired by my friend Jamie’s new book, French Vintage Decor.
+Learn how to create these concrete painted pots inspired by my friend Jamie’s new book, French Vintage Decor.
 Perfect planters for an indoor herb garden.

 Hello, everyone!
 I’m excited today since I’m finally able to share my good friend Jamie’s beautiful new book, French Vintage Decor.
 We’ve been chatting about it for over a year, and I know how much hard work and effort she’s put into getting to this point.